Celebrating the work of President Juan Manuel Santos

 Norwegian Nobel committee

 Asle Toje is the former Research Director at the Norwegian Nobel Institute in Oslo and current member of the Norwegian Nobel Committee.
 Toje’s research interests are located at the intersection of security studies and European studies.
 Since Toje graduated from Cambridge University in 2006, he has published widely on European security and foreign policy.
-Among his latest works are America, the EU and Strategic Culture (London, Routledge, 2008); The European Union as a Small Power (London, Macmillan, 2010) and Neoclassical realism in Europe (Manchester University Press, 2012) and Will China’s rise be peaceful?
+Among his latest works are America, the EU and Strategic Culture (London, Routledge, 2008); The European Union as a Small Power (London, Macmillan, 2010); Neoclassical realism in Europe (Manchester University Press, 2012); and Will China’s rise be peaceful?
 (Oxford University Press, 2018).